 All other network analysis layers, except service area, employ the hierarchical search method described above.

 You can enable hierarchies for each network analysis layer that you add by following these steps:

 - Right-click the analysis layer and click Properties to open the layer properties page.

-- Select Travel Mode and expand the Advanced section on the page.
+- Choose Travel Mode and expand the Advanced section.

 - Check Use Hierarchy.

 The solver uses the hierarchy ranges that are set at solve time.
 If you need to adjust the ranges that define the hierarchy attribute, see Hierarchy attribute to learn how to edit the ranges.
 Keep in mind that if your network dataset is read-only, you won't be able to change the hierarchy ranges.